Original Music - Non Commercial

 17) This "jazz-walt" piece was another piece written "pencil to paper".
 It's titled Repeat that Cliche.
 It utilizes various sound libraries includin Garritan's JABB, GPO and Stradivari.
 It also uses the Chris Hein Guitar library as well as Music Lab's RealStrat.

-18) This longer orchestral piece is titled, Industrial Pleasure.
-The goals for writing this composition were to: 1) explore writing a longer work, 2) explore and practice orchestration and, 3) explore blending together different instrumental software-based libraries.
-This piece is definately a "pencil to paper" composition.
+18) Originally titled, Industrial Pleasure, this piece is the first of four (or five) pieces that will end up becoming my first (ever) musical "Suite".
+As of 10/27/2008, I'm still writing this Suite.
+The name of the Suite will be "Musical Sweet" (pun intended!) and the new title of this piece is The Menu..
+The goals for writing these next set of compositions are to: 1) explore writing a longer work, 2) explore and practice orchestration and, 3) explore blending together different instrumental software-based libraries.
+This piece, and the compositions to follow are definately "pencil to paper" compositions.
 The instrumental libraries used are Garritan's GPO, JABB and a new orchestral library produced by Kirk Hunter.
 It's the Diamond Pro Series of his orchestrial libraries.
 I also used some stock percussion sounds that came with Apple's Logic Pro 8 recording/sequencing software.

 Enjoy!